Coneriys/apache4/.github/PULL_REQUEST_TEMPLATE.md

 PLEASE READ THIS MESSAGE.

 Documentation:
-- for Traefik v2: use branch v2.11 (fixes only)
+- for apache4 v2: use branch v2.11 (fixes only)
-- for Traefik v3: use branch v3.5
+- for apache4 v3: use branch v3.5

 Bug:
-- for Traefik v2: use branch v2.11 (security fixes only)
+- for apache4 v2: use branch v2.11 (security fixes only)
-- for Traefik v3: use branch v3.5
+- for apache4 v3: use branch v3.5

 Enhancements:
 - use branch master

-HOW TO WRITE A GOOD PULL REQUEST? https://doc.traefik.io/traefik/contributing/submitting-pull-requests/
+HOW TO WRITE A GOOD PULL REQUEST? https://doc.apache4.io/apache4/contributing/submitting-pull-requests/

 -->